 Playground upgrades and renewals are driven by the condition of the equipment.
 Sometimes the equipment can look perfectly fine but in reality be close to the end of its life.
 The inspections we do of the equipment is quite in-depth, so while the equipment may look perfectly fine, underneath the paint and coverings is where the true condition is measured.

-Plans are getting under way to renew the Glengavel playground on Glengavel Grove in Papakōwhai as the play equipment is coming to the end of its life.
+Plans are under way to renew the Glengavel playground on Glengavel Grove in Papakōwhai as the play equipment is coming to the end of its life.

 Keep an eye out for updates on our Facebook page and through your residents' association.